Toggle menu

 The Self-Build and Custom Housebuild Act 2015 placed a duty on local Councils across England to keep and have regard to a register of people who are interested in self-build or custom build projects within the areas.
 The register will help inform the Council of the demand for self-build and custom build plots in East Lindsey and enable the Council to develop a strategy for matching people to plots.

 The Government has set out plans to introduce a statutory Brownfield Land Register which all Councils must have published by 31st December 2017.
 The Brownfield Land Register will comprise a standard set of information on brownfield sites suitable for housing.
+This data is provided under the Open Government Licence.

 REGULATION 18 ISSUES & OPTIONS PAPER AND CALL FOR SITES CONSULTATION